Grounds For Harassment Lawsuit

 • Unwelcome

-• Aggressive and insurable enough to affect victim’s employment (this applies to only workplace harassment)
+• Aggressive and insurable enough to affect the victim’s employment (this applies to only workplace harassment)

-Even after civil ; it is a criminal offense.
+Even after civil, it is a criminal offense.
 It can be prosecuted in criminal court.
-You can get comharassment lawsuit, they won’t stoppensation, a restraining order, or an order of protection if you make a civil claim.
+You can get a harassment lawsuit; they won’t receive compensation, a restraining order, or an order of protection if you make a civil claim.

 If you are harassed at your workplace, you can file a harassment or discrimination lawsuit.
 However, you need to file a complaint to the Equal Employment Opportunity Commission (EEOC).
 It is a national agency that deals with anti-discrimination laws and rules.
 Now you will know how to sue someone for harassment.

-When you file a complaint in EEOC, the agency will determine the ways to handle your claims.
-The most important thing you should note, you can’t sue the person who is harassing you; you can only sue your employers as these claims are filed under Act VII.
-In this act, the company or employer will be held accountable for allowing such harassment of one of its employees.
+When you file a complaint in EEOC, the agency will determine how to handle your claims.
+The most important thing you should note is that you can’t sue the person harassing you; you can only sue your employers, as these claims are filed under Act VII.
+In this act, the company or employer will be held accountable for allowing the harassment of one of its employees.

-Once the EEOC has investigated your claim, EEOC will issue you a right to sue letter that allows you to take this lawsuit to the federal court.
+Once the EEOC has investigated your claim, EEOC will issue you a right-to-sue letter that allows you to take this lawsuit to federal court.
 However, this investigation can be tedious, long, and complicated.
 During this investigation, you will be interviewed by EEOC, and your employer, colleagues, and the harasser have to face this interview with EEOC.
 EEOC will try to resolve this harassment issue by mediation.

 You should know that if the agency has decided to investigate your case, the harasser will be informed that you have filed a claim against the employer.